emilywang27/pgss2020_CSLab/README.md

 This repository contains my scripts and notes from L1 and L2 in CMU's PGSS 2020 CS Lab program

 ** R and Python scripts are included
-- Python scripts include:
+- R scripts include:
-  * /MyNotebooks/myFirstScript.ipynb
+  * /MyNotebooks/myFirstRScript.R

 - Python scripts include:
   * /MyNotebooks/myFirstScript.ipynb